Do you know where that blue can of mixed recyclables goes every two weeks?

 So recycling is no longer an obvious solution; reducing and reusing are going to look better and better.
 I’ve got a few items that I used that might help.

-- Reusable zip-closer bags: I use these in place of quart Ziploc™ bags.
+- Reusable zip-close bags: I use these in place of quart Ziploc™ bags.
 They are freezer, microwave, and oven safe because they are made of food-grade silicone.
 So far they’ve worked great.

-- Re-pac gallon bags: Fabric on the outside lined with nylon, these work great for the dogs’ Kong toys.
-I stuff them with pumpkin, dry and canned dog food, and freeze them; that idea was from a friend.
-I can get about five per bag and zip them up so they are contained.
+- Re-pac gallon bags: Fabric on the outside lined with nylon, these work great for the dogs’ Kong toys, which I stuff with pumpkin and dry and canned dog food, and freeze them; that idea was from a friend.
+I can get about five medium Kongs per bag and zip them up so they are contained.

 - Hankies, napkins, and “unpaper” towels are easily brought home from your local thrift store.
 After-holiday sales can get you an entire set for less than $10 dollars, and I mean 12 linen and cotton napkins and 10 good dishtowels.
 My hankies are flannel from SeaAndSandHomeDesign; the patterns are just so cute!
 I use them as napkins for lunch, in my purse for whatever, and of course as tissues.